Alexander-Jessop/JoinYou/README.md

 npm install

-An emulator or a physical device connected to your computer via USB is needed to run this application.
+A physical device connected to your computer via USB or an emulator is needed to run this application.
 To install an emulator follow this Documentation that we configured [Andriod Emulator installation guide](https://docs.google.com/document/d/1ax_QZISI5WKFNMx5ajIG7K7FdY1mqsKN4Ert_dbC-AQ/edit?usp=sharing).

 This will install all necessary packages including Expo which is critical for viewing the application.